Fig Dish

-Fig Dish was a 1990s rock band based in Chicago.
+Fig Dish is a 1990s rock band based in Chicago.
 The band signed to PolyGram Records in 1995 and released two full-length albums before becoming inactive in 1998.
+In 2024, they released their third full-length album, Feels Like the Very First Two Times, culled from demos recorded in the late '90s.

 Description

-Fig Dish's sound was influenced by 80s college rock and indie bands such as Dinosaur Jr. and The Replacements, and has drawn comparisons to Cheap Trick.
+Fig Dish's sound was influenced by '80s college rock and indie bands such as Dinosaur Jr. and The Replacements, and has drawn comparisons to Cheap Trick.
 They were part of a mid-90s Chicago rock scene that included The Smashing Pumpkins, Veruca Salt, and Local H. They were closely associated and often shared bills with those and other Chicago acts such as Triple Fast Action, Smoking Popes, and Hushdrops.
 The band's name was said to have been chosen for its resemblance, when pronounced, to the vulgar German phrase fick dich.

-That's What Love Songs Often Do, Fig Dish's 1995 major label debut album which had been out of print for years, was re-released in April 2013.
+That's What Love Songs Often Do, Fig Dish's 1995 major-label debut album which had been out of print for years, was re-released in April 2013.
 Chicago Magazine wrote that the band was a "folkloric Chicago outfit," and quoted Blake Smith's summary of the band's career: "We were too busy being the underdog Midwestern raging partying guys, and it killed us....
 We just weren’t very good at playing the game, and we drank a lot back in those days."
 The band reportedly "blew their first big chance at a signing when they opted to play an entire set of Neil Diamond covers at an A&R showcase at the now-defunct Avalon nightclub."

 Live shows by Fig Dish in Chicago became popular with a small devoted fan base due to the inclusion of goofy banter and audience interaction, and an apparent embrace of a drunken rock club party atmosphere.
 Fig Dish participated in the first and many subsequent Halloween shows at Chicago's Double Door.
 Some live shows included an encore of classic rock numbers that showcased guest vocalist Wes Kidd of Triple Fast Action, who performed apparently intoxicated and dressed in a pink bunny suit.

 In September 1998, the band broke with their recording label, A&M Records.
 According to Rolling Stone, the band considered its lack of widespread recognition to be the fault of the label's "zero effort" to provide exposure outside of Chicago, concluding, "The final straw was an estimated $80,000 soft-porn music video the quartet made for the single 'When Shirts Get Tight,' which featured a handful of elite porn stars.
 The band reportedly picked up the tab for both clean and dirty versions of the video, but neither of them received any airplay on MTV."
 In contrast to the comedic video, the song's lyrics showcased the depth of the band's musical knowledge with lines quoted from Game Theory's song "Friend of the Family," from Real Nighttime (1985).